|

 above the base of support in a stationary position

-- Dynamic Balance - ability to maintain balance under
+- Dynamic Balance - the ability to maintain balance with body movement

 - Speed